adbar/courlan/README.rst

 ``courlan`` is optimized for English and German but its generic approach is also usable in other contexts.

-To review details of strict URL filtering see ``settings.py``.
-This can be overriden by `cloning the repository <https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github>`_ and `recompiling the package locally <https://packaging.python.org/tutorials/installing-packages/#installing-from-a-local-src-tree>`_.
+Details of strict URL filtering can be reviewed and changed in the file ``settings.py``.
+To override the default settings, `clone the repository <https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github>`_ and `re-install the package locally <https://packaging.python.org/tutorials/installing-packages/#installing-from-a-local-src-tree>`_.